solid/solidproject.org/_posts/this-week-in-solid/2019-08-29-this-week-in-solid.md

 |10-10-2019|[Solid Amsterdam](https://www.meetup.com/nl-NL/Solid-Netherlands/events/263745707)|[Jeroen van Beele](https://github.com/jjvbeele)|

 ## Solid Implementation
-If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list) or there are updates to existing Solid implemntations make sure to add them to the list so they get included in next weeks edition.
+If you have any new [apps](https://github.com/solid/solid-apps), [Pods](https://github.com/solid/pods), or [identity providers](https://github.com/solid/solid-idp-list) or there are updates to existing Solid implementations make sure to add them to the list so they get included in next weeks edition.
 This week there are no new Pods and apps or updates to existing Pods and apps.

 ## Solid Development
 The Solid standard is currently referred to as [the specification](https://github.com/solid/specification).